Foundation Home loans Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Common questions asked concerning the Foundation Home loans Conveyancing Panel from members of the public
+Foundation Home loans Conveyancing Panel : Questions and Answers from members of the public

-I recently had an offer accepted on a house.
-My financial adviser pressured me to appoint their lawyers I paid an upfront payment of 225.
+After much negotiation I have agreed a price on a house.
+My financial adviser suggested a solicitor I paid an upfront payment of 150.
 Soon after the conveyancers contacted me to say that they were not on the Foundation Home loans conveyancing panel.
 Am I right in thinking that I should be due a refund?

 You should be able to recover this from the law firm if they were not on the Foundation Home loans panel.
 They should have asked at the outset which lender you were obtaining a mortgage with.
 An important lesson to readers of this site is to check that the lawyers are on the appropriate lender panel.